Certificate in Sustainability Education

 - Elem Ed 308 (2 cr): Introduction to Instruction, Assessment, and the Diverse Learner (consent)

-Additional Environmental Studies Classes (6 cr)
+Additional Environmental Studies Class (3 cr)

-- 3 credits of any upper-level Environmental Studies course
+- Any upper-level Environmental Studies course

 Certificate in Sustainability Education Learning Outcomes: